KhaledMarwanKh/Telscop/README.md

 # Telscop
-This is project for Bokking courses online on Teachers
+This is project for Booking courses online on Teachers